 Photograph courtesy Xain Milke

-Dr Peta Clancy is a Yorta Yorta/Bangerang artist born in Narrm.
-She is a researcher in the Wominjeka Djeembana Indigenous practice-based research lab at MADA (Monash Art Design & Architecture), Monash University.
+Dr Peta Clancy is a Yorta Yorta artist born in Narrm and a researcher in the Wominjeka Djeembana Indigenous practice-based research lab at MADA (Monash Art Design & Architecture), Monash University.
 In 2022 she was awarded a Fellowship from the Visual Arts and Crafts Board of the Australia Council for the Arts.

 Clancy’s practice is premised on in-depth depiction/s of place.
 Developed in consultation and collaboration with Traditional Custodians.
 Working predominantly with photography, she creates work performatively with and on Country.
 She returns to Country to share photographs of Country, rephotographing the photographic prints to create images that explore multiple time frames, histories and perspectives.
 More recently Clancy has been interested in working with historic photographs depicting the same location that she photographs.